Work, entropy production, and thermodynamics of information under protocol constraints: Abstract

 \section{Abstract}

-We investigate bounds on the entropy production (EP) and extractable work involved in transforming a system from some initial distribution $\ps$ to some final distribution $\pf$, given the driving protocol constraint that the dynamical generators belong to some fixed set.
-We first show that, for any operator $\klopBase$ over distributions that (1) obeys the Pythagorean theorem from information geometry and (2) commutes with the set of available dynamical generators, the contraction of KL divergence $D(\ps\Vert \klop \ps)-D(\pf \Vert \klop \pf )$ provides a non-negative lower bound on EP.
-We also derive a bound on extractable work, as well as a decomposition of the non-equilibrium free energy into an ``accessible free energy'' (which can be extracted as work) and ``inaccessible free energy'' (which must be dissipated as EP).
-We use our general results to derive bounds on EP and work that reflect symmetry, modularity, and coarse-graining constraints.
-We also use our results to decompose the information acquired in a measurement of a system into ``accessible information'' (which can be used to extract work from the system) and ``inaccessible information'' (which cannot be used to extract work from the system).
-Our approach is demonstrated on several examples, including different kinds of Szilard boxes and discrete-state master equations.
+In many real-world situations, there are constraints on the ways in which a physical system can be manipulated.
+We investigate the entropy production (EP) and extractable work involved in bringing a system from some initial distribution $\ps$ to some final distribution $\pf$, given that the set of master equations available to the driving protocol obeys some constraints.
+We first derive general bounds on EP and extractable work, as well as a decomposition of the nonequilibrium free energy into an ``accessible free energy'' (which can be extracted as work, given a set of constraints) and an ``inaccessible free energy'' (which must be dissipated as EP).
+In a similar vein, we consider the thermodynamics of information in the presence of constraints, and decompose the information acquired in a measurement into ``accessible'' and ``inaccessible'' components.
+This decomposition allows us to consider the thermodynamic efficiency of different measurements of the same system, given a set of constraints.
+We use our framework to analyze protocols subject to symmetry, modularity, and coarse-grained constraints, and consider various examples including the Szilard box, the 2D Ising model, and a multi-particle flashing ratchet.